engineyard/kubernetes-workshop/README.md

 4. *kubectl* - This is the official kubernetes CLI, it's already setup to talk to your cluster.
 Here are some commands to try: `kubectl cluster-info` `kubectl get pods --all-namespaces` `kubectl describe service/nginx-ingress -n kube-system`
 5. This repository (already cloned to ~/kubernetes-workshop)

-# Getting Started

-The building block of this workshop is the [Basic Rails App Tutorial](01-basic-rails-app)), the rest of these examples provide avenues of exploration into other aspects of kubernetes and concerns relevant to Ruby on Rails. (e.g [Containerized Database](02-containerized-database))

 # Further References

 Feel free to take advantage of the provided kubernetes cluster to explore and run through any random tutorial you find on the internet.
 Here's a few places you could look: